dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 - img/money-for-nothing.jpeg
 ---

-In early April 2024, the open source community discovered a backdoor in XZ Utils, a suite of tools that use the xz compression algorithm.
+In Late March 2024, the open source community discovered a backdoor in XZ Utils, a suite of tools that use the xz compression algorithm.
 The xz backdoor was embedded inside liblzma, and took effect when liblzma was used in OpenSSH, a common remote-login tool.
 You can read about this extensively in [many][xz-filippo] [places][xz-ars] [elsewhere][xz-blog].